jballas/120-work/final-project-proposal/final-project-proposal.md

 - Anvil Edith (enemy)
 - Portal (goal)

 The player will need to be restricted inside the canvas, and controlled with the arrows on the keyboard.
-If the player interacts with the goal, they win.
+If the player interacts with the goal, they win and game should pause.

+TODO:

 The enemy targets players and moves toward them.
 If the enemy intercects with the player then it's Game Over.